coryleach/UnitySaveLoad/README.md

 ## Enable Json.Net Support

-Ensure the Json.Net for Unity package has been imported.</br>
+Ensure the <a href="https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347>Json.Net for Unity</a> package has been imported.</br>
 In player settings add the string 'JSON_DOT_NET' to Scripting Define Symbols.

 <!-- DOC-END -->